ljdorey/Profolio/README.md

 # Profolio

 Alexandra Dorey's Portfolio for Interviews
-A small smattering of code for a portfolio from a past project...
+A small smattering of code from a past project...

 General Design: